Social media moderation in a nutshell:

 How to build an efficient Moderation Service Unit?

-Automation in Moderation: After the advent of Robotic Process Automation (RPA), Artificial Intelligence (AI) and Machine Learning (ML) most of the companies are looking to automate their business processes, in order to reduce manual cost and to replace monotonous jobs with machines, thus the resource can be utilized for more productive jobs.
-On that front, companies are also building automation systems fed with keywords which filter the content posted on social media platforms and forums.
+Automation in Moderation: After the advent of Robotic Process Automation (RPA), Artificial Intelligence (AI) and Machine Learning (ML) most companies are looking to automate their business processes, in order to reduce manual cost and to replace monotonous jobs with machines, thus the resource can be utilized for more productive jobs.
+On that front, companies are also building automation systems fed with keywords that filter the content posted on social media platforms and forums.

 All the above-mentioned moderation types can be automated, by using automation systems like content filters to remove any unwanted content or comments but depending upon machines for the entire process is not a good approach, as in some cases the moderator should be able to edit according to the company’s guidelines and approve the same.

 Hence it will be ideal to build a moderation support service comprising of the human workforce who can use the automated system to their best ability.
-A successful combination of these elements will help a company in having an optimized moderation service which can safeguard the brand image and users’ security.
+A successful combination of these elements will help a company in having an optimized moderation service that can safeguard the brand image and users’ security.

-The other important aspect of keeping humans as a priority in moderation series is leadership or ownership, an automated system can recognize to warn about the spams and even delete those contents, but only a human can take the ownership of a given situation to avoid any further escalations and provide an appropriate solution.
-Example: The best illustration can be cases where people use all the legitimate words and build to a content to promote their company’s product or service, since these don’t contain any harmful language a bot might miss it, but a human can detect very easily and take the necessary action.
+The other important aspect of keeping humans as a priority in moderation series is leadership or ownership, an automated system can recognize to warn about the spam and even delete those contents, but only a human can take ownership of a given situation to avoid any further escalations and provide an appropriate solution.
+Example: The best illustration can be cases where people use all the legitimate words and build content to promote their company’s product or service, since these don’t contain any harmful language a bot might miss it, but a human can detect very easily and take the necessary action.

-24/7 protection: This is must when it comes to moderation services, as in most cases, spammers use their hands when the company is not in operation, for example, there have been complaints stating that the site has been flooded with unwanted comments during the night time when the company doesn’t operate, hence a 24-hours protection is vital for all the necessary reasons.
+24/7 protection: This is a must when it comes to moderation services, as in most cases, spammers use their hands when the company is not in operation, for example, there have been complaints stating that the site has been flooded with unwanted comments during the night time when the company doesn’t operate, hence 24-hours protection is vital for all the necessary reasons.

 Final take away:

-This is where Forum and Social Media Moderation services come into picture, again once decided to go for such services there are few key factors for considering like the type of moderation, tools to be used, training required for the employees about company’s products and services, sustaining the brand reputation and elevate customer experience and finally the expertise of service providers and cost-effectiveness
+This is where Forum and Social Media Moderation services come into the picture, again once decided to go for such services there are a few key factors for considering like the type of moderation, tools to be used, training required for the employees about the company’s products and services, sustaining the brand reputation and elevate customer experience and finally the expertise of service providers and cost-effectiveness